Learning topological states from randomized measurements using variational tensor network tomography: Discussion and outlook

 Using higher-dimensional TNs combined with randomized measurements would, in principle, allow us to learn any states of interest.
 In the present work, we have numerically benchmarked our protocol using MPS as our model prior, given its advantages of exact contractions and sampling.
-An immediate extension of our work would be to generalize this model's architecture to represent $2$D area-law entangled states, such as string bond states~\cite{glasserExpressivePowerTensornetwork2019}, \emph{projected entangled pair states} (PEPS)~\cite{verstraeteRenormalizationAlgorithmsQuantumMany2004}.
-We leave the numerical demonstrations of our tomographic method for such tensor-network states to future work.
+An immediate extension would be to generalize this model's architecture to represent $2$D area-law entangled states, such as string bond states~\cite{glasserExpressivePowerTensornetwork2019} or \emph{projected entangled pair states} (PEPS)~\cite{verstraeteRenormalizationAlgorithmsQuantumMany2004}. \wwc{Another important generalization of our work, beyond pure states, is to adopting matrix product operator (MPO) ans\"atze, specifically, the locally purified density operator (LPDO) approach developed for learning quantum processes~\cite{torlai2023quantum}}.
+We leave the numerical demonstrations for such tensor-network states to future work.

 It constitutes an interesting perspective to extend these methods to the study of fermionic quantum states, which are the focus of attention in the study of correlated electron systems.
 Our analysis could be extended to quantum gas microscope measurements of optical lattice Fermi-Hubbard systems~\cite{Koepsell_2021} which yield snapshots with the charge and spin on each site.
 While in this setting, quench dynamics generated by noninteracting Hamiltonians are presumably most conceivable~\cite{Denzler}, it is possible that the spin degrees of freedom can be measured using a similar unitary ensemble such as our random-$XZ$ measurements.
 The variational optimization can be carried out using fermionic neural networks~\cite{Robledo_Moreno_2022} or auxiliary wavefunctions~\cite{Shackleton24,Yasir24}, replacing the MPS we have employed in the present work.
-To enhance the optimization process using neural-network ans{\"a}tze, it would be especially interesting to extend recent results~\cite{huang2024certifying} on locally-randomized single-qubit measurements to such fermionic systems.
+To enhance the optimization process using neural-network ans{\"a}tze, it would be especially interesting to extend recent results~\cite{huang2024certifying} on locally randomized single-qubit measurements to such fermionic systems.